wasabeef/awesome-android-tools/README.md

 - [Hugo](https://github.com/JakeWharton/hugo) - Annotation-triggered method call logging for your debug builds.

+- [bintray-release](https://github.com/novoda/bintray-release) - A helper for releasing from gradle up to bintray.

 ## Emulator
 - [Genymotion](https://www.genymotion.com/) - Genymotion is a fast and easy-to-use Android emulator to run and test your Android apps.